rajashekarv95/DLSP-2021-Project/README.md

 --dataset-folder /dataset \
 --wide 1
 ```
 Run the below command to get the image ids using the processes defined in the paper.
+Provide the previously generated representations path to ```representations-path``` and the label outputs will be saved in ```dest-path```.
 ```
 python get_label_samples.py \
 --representations-path $SCRATCH/representations/ \